nickvence/nickvence.github.io/pages/madness.rst

     :width: 300
     :figwidth: 350

-    **Fig. 2** A multiresolution mesh has more than one size box in the grid.
-    An adaptive grid places extra grid points just where they are needed.
+    **Fig. 2** A multiresolution mesh has more than one size box in the grid, and an adaptive grid places extra grid points just where they are needed.

-One way of solving the issue of multiple length-scales on a high-dimentional domain is to introduce a Multiresolution (variable-size) mesh shown in Fig. 2.
+One way of solving the issue of multiple length-scales on a high-dimentional domain is to introduce a multiresolution (variable-size) mesh shown in Fig. 2.
 Multiresolution is the M in the MADNESS acronym.

-Grid point placement is challenge on a multiresolution grid is a challenge.
-Will small ripples stay in one place or will they move over time?
+Multiresolution grid placement is challenge: will small ripples stay in one place or will they move over time?
 To solve this issue, MADNESS uses an ADaptive (mADness) mesh: one that changes to meet the needs of the function being modeled.
-If you're interested in the mathematical details of adaptive refinement, see Section 2.1 of our `SIAM Publication`_.
+If you're interested in the mathematical details of adaptive refinement, see section 2.1 of our `SIAM Publication`_.

 ----------------------------------------------------------